-As a premier clinical research organization, we have conducted more than 1,000 clinical trials over 20 years and have worldwide recognition for providing patients access to cutting edge medical research.
+We are a member site of ENCORE Research Group, a premier clinical research organization, we have conducted more than 2,500 clinical trials over 20 years and have worldwide recognition for providing patients access to cutting edge medical research.
 If you have a medical issue and want a research solution, or if you are a healthy volunteer, come visit our center and learn more.
 One of our experts will be happy to evaluate you.

 What are Clinical Trials?

 Clinical trials are controlled research studies that monitor the safety and effectiveness of medications or devices for human use.
 Clinical trials involve many different aspects of research.
 Some trials test new, cutting edge medications, while others test new combinations or applications of medications that have not been previously approved.
 All trials, however, require the participation of volunteers in order to advance medicine as a whole.
 The volunteers are medical heroes!

 How do Patients Benefit from Participating in Clinical Trials?